-Technical Area 1 (TA1) -Plant Safety and Risk Assessment
+1. Technical Area 1 (TA1) - Plant Safety and Risk Assessment

 Safety of nuclear installations is among the absolute priorities from the very beginning of nuclear reactors construction in 1940s.
 During the nearly 80 years of designing, construction and operation of research reactors and commercial NPPs, the concept of nuclear safety has developed into a complex and sophisticated system, with the defense-in-depth approach at its core.
-Nuclear safety is a critical condition for sustainable NPPs operation and therefore SNETP puts significant emphasis on R&D activities focused on increasing safety of NPPs and improving understanding of phenomenology and abilities for NPP safety and risk assessment.
+The main safety assessment tools are still the deterministic and the probabilistic methods, when substantial effort is paid to development and application of advanced tools and methods combining these two original approached, qualifying and quantifying the uncertainties of safety assessment and taking into account new risks and hazards.
+Nuclear safety is a critical condition for sustainable NPPs operation and therefore SNETP puts significant emphasis on R&D activities focused on increasing safety of NPPs and improving understanding of accident phenomenology and abilities for NPP safety and risk assessment.
 An accident in any country in any part of the world effects the nuclear sector globally.
 That is why support of nuclear safety related R&D programmes and harmonization of approaches to nuclear safety is an important aspect of nuclear safety effort.